aareshfb/Network_inference_using_discrete_penalty/README.md

 This repository contains the code for the algorithm described in our following paper:

 **Efficient inference of dynamic gene regulatory networks using discrete penalty.**
-*-Visweswaran Ravikumar, Aaresh Bhathena, Wajd N. Al-Holou, Salar Fattahi, Arvind Rao (2025).*
+*Visweswaran Ravikumar, Aaresh Bhathena, Wajd N. Al-Holou, Salar Fattahi, Arvind Rao (2025).*

 arXiv preprint: https://arxiv.org/pdf/2507.23106